Wiyot: Massacre

 The Times apparently represented the mainstream opinion in the area at the time.
 An investigation failed to identify a single perpetrator, although those who did the killing were rumored to be well known.
 Although a grand jury summoned witnesses and held hearings, no one was indicted.
 Harte was threatened and in danger of mob violence.
-He quit his job and left Union in March 1860 by the steamer Columbia for San Francisco, where an anonymous letter published in a city paper is attributed to him, describing widespread community approval of the massacre.

-The Wiyot people were thus decimated.
-They were corralled at Fort Humboldt for protection.
+He quit his job and left Union in March 1860 by the steamer Columbia for San Francisco, where an anonymous letter published in a city paper is attributed to him, describing widespread community approval of the massacre.The Wiyot people were thus decimated.
+They were corralled at Fort Humboldt for protection however many died there.
 Survivors were herded mostly to Round Valley, established as an Indian reservation within California, but they kept escaping and returning to their homeland.

 Population decline

-By 1850, there were about 2000 Wiyot and Karok people living within this area.
+By 1850, there were about 2,000 Wiyot and Karok people living within this area.
 After 1860, there were an estimated 200 people left.
 By 1910, there were fewer than 100 full-blood Wiyot people living within their ancestral territory.
-This rapid decline in population occurred due to disease, slavery, target practice, protection, being herded from place to place (survivors' descendants describe this as "death marches"), and massacres.
+This rapid decline in population occurred due to disease, slavery, murder, protection, being herded from place to place (survivors' descendants describe this as "death marches"), and massacres.

-Memorials have been held annually at Tuluwat village, on what is now known as Indian Island, since 1992, and a major cultural and environmental restoration project is underway there.
+Memorials have been held annually at Tuluwat village, on what is now known as Tuluwat Island, since 1992, and a major cultural and environmental restoration project is underway there.
 More recently, the long-awaited World Renewal Ceremony has returned to the island, and is in the process of being revived by current tribal members.
 This event is private and central to Wiyot cultural beliefs.

 Reservation

 In 2000, the Wiyot established the Table Bluff Reservation on 88 acre of their homeland.
 The reservation is 16 mi south of Eureka between Loleta and the South Jetty of Humboldt Bay.
 Some 350 people are enrolled in the Table Bluff Reservation – Wiyot Tribe.
-"Table Bluff Rancheria of Wiyot Indians of California" is the name under which the United States federal government previously listed the Table Bluff Reservation in the Bureau of Indian Affairs list of federally recognized tribes; "Table Bluff Reservation- Wiyot Tribe" is the current designation.
+"Table Bluff Rancheria of Wiyot Indians of California" is the name under which the United States federal government previously listed the Table Bluff Reservation in the Bureau of Indian Affairs list of federally recognized tribes; "Table Bluff Reservation – Wiyot Tribe" is the current designation.
 Some people of Wiyot descent are enrolled in the Bear River Rancheria.

-Since October 2019, the Wiyot have had the land deed to most of Indian Island, which previously was owned by the City of Eureka.
+Since October 2019, the Wiyot have had the land deed to most of Tuluwat Island, which previously was owned by the City of Eureka.